 But not before I snapped a couple more pictures of this glorious golden light of course.

 There are a couple things that you will need for this hike.
 First and foremost, you need about 1 liter of water for every hour of walking.
 You will also need comfortable shoes (I wore tennis shoes and they were suitable) and a hat to help shade from the sun.
 Sunscreen is recommended too.
-You may want a fly net as well.
+You may want a fly net as well (you can get a pack of 2 for less than $10 on Amazon).
 I found the flys not too bad at Kings Canyon, but everywhere else they were miserable.
 And of course, you’ll want a camera to capture the canyon’s stunning views!

 I don’t know what it is about the Australian Outback, but I swear the rocks glow red.
 It’s tempting to want to get right up on the edge to look down into the vast canyon below, but Chief warns us to stay at least 2 meters back, making his point by picking up a clump of dirt/rock and crushing it between his fingers.
 We hike on, passing through the notable Pricilla’s Crack made famous by the classic Aussie movie, Priscilla: Queen of the Desert.